boxpositron/markdown-vault/docs/PROJECT_SUMMARY.md

 ```

 **Use Cases**:
-- Replace Obsidian Local REST API plugin
+- API access compatible with Obsidian Local REST API clients
 - API access when Obsidian is closed
 - Server/container deployment with Obsidian vaults
-- More reliable API service than plugin
+- Dedicated API service for vault automation
 - Remote access to Obsidian vault

-**Key Point**: Replaces the plugin - Obsidian **does not need to be running**.
+**Key Point**: Works with Obsidian vaults - Obsidian **does not need to be running**.
 The service reads Obsidian's configuration files but operates independently.

 ## Deployment Options